Conversation over coffee challenges homeless man’s false beliefs

 Again, Williams affirmed the sentiment, but he knew he needed to inquire further.
 He asked Darren whether he knew he would go to heaven when he died.

-Darren proceeded to share all the good things had done in his life.
+Darren proceeded to share all the good things he had done in his life.
 Furthermore, he said, “I hate bad things.
 I hate adultery.
 I hate lying—I just can’t stand it.
 I hate when people are stuck up.
 I don’t do any of those things.
 So I know I’m good with God.”

 Williams began to explain to Darren the Gospel story.
 Specifically, that all have sinned and fall short of the glory of God; that no one is good.